The best Netflix Christmas movies and shows

 There is nothing better than a Christmas movie to get you feeling all festive, and Netflix has got a decent selection this year, as this best Netflix Christmas movies and shows list proves.

-Oh, and as a bonus we recommend Fireplace for Your Home: Birchwood Edition.
+Oh, and as a bonus we recommend the 4K Fireplace for Your Home: Birchwood Edition.
 This is literally just watching a roaring fire for an hour and nothing else.
 We kid you not.
 It’s absolutely brilliant, we swear you can feel genuine warmth coming from it.
 It even makes the sound of crackles as the logs slowly burn.
 This is the kind of Netflix content you want.
 This is what your hard earned money goes towards.

 For those who aren't a fan of watching burning logs, the following Netflix Christmas films and shows are for you.